Skip to main content

 • “There's no way to adjust the performance settings for the game, so I'm not sure how to fix it yet.”

-Overall, the stability of the Castlevania collection is generally positive, particularly on the Steam Deck, where it runs smoothly with minimal bugs at launch.
-However, some users have reported occasional freezes, crashes, and visual glitches, suggesting that Konami should address these issues.
-Notably, certain classic glitches have been preserved for speedrunners, which may appeal to some players but could hinder the experience for others.
+Overall, the stability of the Castlevania collection is generally positive, with many players reporting smooth performance on the Steam Deck and minimal bugs at launch.
+However, some users have experienced random crashes, visual glitches, and issues with save states, indicating that Konami may need to address these problems.
+Notably, certain classic glitches have been preserved for speedrunners, which some players appreciate while others see it as a drawback.

 • “Runs great on Steam Deck and feels right to play these Castlevania games on a portable device.”